 Organizations globally have a major application testing and scanning chore on their hands which has been created (in part) by self-taught and renegade programmers who’ve generated a massive amount of insecure code.

-The introduction of new technology around software supply chains means there are likely security holes that have yet to be identified, but are essential to uncover in order to protect your organization in 2023.
+The introduction of new technology around software supply chains means there are likely security holes that have yet to be identified, but are essential to uncover in order to protect organization in 2024.

 If you’ve introduced new software supply chains to your technology stack, or plan to do so sometime in the next year, then you must integrate updated cybersecurity configurations.
 Employ people and processes that have experience with digital supply chains to ensure that security measures are implemented correctly.